-As government agencies and municipalities continue to adopt software solutions, typical approaches to community engagement are being augmented.
-While public involvement efforts in the past mostly focused on manual processes and in-person communication, technology is making these efforts more efficient, targeted, and scalable.
+As government agencies and municipalities continue to adopt community engagement tools, typical approaches to community outreach and public participation are being augmented.
+While community engagement efforts in the past mostly focused on manual processes and in-person communication, technology is making these efforts more efficient, targeted, and scalable.

 While an “online town hall” (or “virtual town hall”) may give the impression that the traditional town hall is being replaced, this is often not the case.
 Online town halls are not meant to replace in-person meetings, but rather to enhance them.

 An online town hall is typically some kind of in-person meeting which utilizes technology to better document attendance and participation.
 This is one element of a cohesive community engaged strategy: combining online and offline community engagement efforts.

 How online town halls combine online and offline community engagement